 Because Canada is party to the Hague Adoption Convention, children from Canada must meet the requirements of the Convention in order to be eligible for adoption.
-For example, the Convention requires that Canada attempt to place a child with a family in-country before determining that a child is eligible for intercountry adoption.
-In addition to Canada's requirements, a child must meet the definition of a Convention adoptee for you to bring him or her back to the United States.
+In addition to Canada’s requirements, a child must meet the definition of Convention adoptee to be eligible for an immigrant visa that will allow you to bring him or her to the United States.

 - How To Adopt